daephx/corrupted-media-scanner/README.md

 <b>-min</b> Minimum size of files to scan in MegaBytes (default=5) set to 0 to scan pictures, nfo files, etc

-`good.log` will be generated in the root directory with files that are OK
+`good(yyyyMMddmmss).log` will be generated in the root directory with files that are OK

-`error.log` will be generated in the root directory with information about corrupted files
+`error(yyyyMMddmmss).log` will be generated in the root directory with information about corrupted files

+`(yyyyMMddmmss).csv` will be generated in the root directory with information about all files in a csv

 - <b>EBML header parsing failed</b>: highly likely this file won't play
 - <b>Read error</b>: there are problems in the file but it <i>usually</i> can still play